Batman/Superman/Wonder Woman: Trinity

-Batman/Superman/Wonder Woman: Trinity is a three-issue comic book limited series published by DC Comics in 2003.
+Batman/Superman/Wonder Woman: Trinity is a three-issue comic book limited series published by the publishing company DC Comics in 2003.
 Written and drawn by Matt Wagner, the series focused on the first meeting and alliance between DC's Trinity: Batman, Superman, and Wonder Woman, regarded as DC's most popular characters.
 The story takes place before the formation of the Justice League.
 The series was collected as a hardback in 2004 and eventually a softcover trade paperback by DC Comics in 2005.

 Overview

 The story establishes the first meeting between The World's Finest Trinity: Superman, Batman and Wonder Woman.
 When Batman's greatest nemesis, Ra's al Ghul, recruits Bizarro and the Amazon warrior Artemis to aid him in his plan to create global chaos, the Dark Knight Detective suddenly finds himself working with the Man of Steel and the Amazon Princess.
 Looking to thwart the madman's plot to simultaneously destroy all satellite communications as well as all of the world's oil reserves, Earth's greatest heroes reluctantly band together.
 But if Batman, Superman and Wonder Woman are to have any hope of stopping Ra's nuclear missile assault, they will first need to overcome their own biases and reconcile their differing philosophies.